 Block officer Avinash had intentionally chosen a central location to have the social map drawn out.
 Slowly the crowd gathered to know what the hoo-ha was all about.
 We were eventually surrounded by quite a number of men, their wives (though they were quietly sitting in a corner), and most importantly children, who were curious to know what all the vibrant colors on the street of their village were about.

-An elderly women who was enquiring an FC about what we were doing.
+An elderly women who was enquiring a Field Coordinator about what we were doing in their village.
 I asked her if she went to school to which she replied “Maine toh aaj tak school ki shakal bhi nahin dekhi” (I have never even seen a school building.)